Contents:

 - TV (single episodes/series intended for broadcast (TV or web based) project development

-- The purchase of equipment e.g. IT equipment, phones, production kit etc.
+- the purchase of equipment such as IT equipment, phones, production kit.

-- Promotional materials (stands, printed brochures, tote bags, badges etc.)
+- promotional materials (stands, printed brochures, tote bags, badges)

-- Programmes already supported by other BFI funding provided by a different fund or BFI delegate partner – please contact us if you are unsure whether this applies to you
+- costs already covered by other BFI or partner funding – please contact us if you are unsure whether this applies to you

 The above list is not exhaustive, and we may inform you that other types of activity within your application cannot be supported by a BFI award, or request that you amend specific budget lines.
 The budget templates include additional guidance on eligible and ineligible costs.